Chlorociboria aeruginascens

-Chlorociboria aeruginascens is a saprobic species of mushroom, commonly known as the green elfcup or the green wood cup because of its characteristic small, green, saucer-shaped fruit bodies.
-Although the actual fruit bodies are infrequently seen, the green staining of wood caused by the fungus is more prevalent.
+Chlorociboria aeruginascens is a saprobic species of mushroom, commonly known as the blue stain, green elfcup or the green wood cup because of its characteristic small, green, saucer-shaped fruit bodies.
+The actual fruit bodies are infrequently seen, with the fungus usually observed through the green staining of wood it causes.

 Taxonomy

 The specific epithet is derived from the Latin roots aerug- ("blue-green") and ascens ("becoming").
 Some authors have used a variant spelling of the specific epithet, aeruginescens.